 One thing I will be spending a majority of my time on from now on is a record label that I recently started called Jurassic Pop.
 As of right now, it’s mostly cassettes of Indiana bands, but we’re going to be doing vinyl in the near future and hopefully expanding farther than just the great state of Indiana.

-Thanks again to those who stuck with my site (even when I wasn’t posting much), I’m grateful for every person that come to my blog.
+Thanks again to those who stuck with my site (even when I wasn’t posting much), I’m grateful for every person that came to my blog.

 P.S.
 I’m probably not going to be doing a top 50 albums of 2012, but here’s my top five.